Die4Ever/deus-ex-randomizer/src/notes/patchv3.7.2.md

   - Revision now shows more useful descriptions of the randomized values of the "Life Leech", "Radiation Discharge", "Auto-Counter", and "AimBot" augs.
 - GMDX fixes and improvements:
   - Enable "Flickering Lights" setting
+  - Enabled "Goal Textures" setting to allow adjusting the textures on some randomized goal computers for better visibility.
   - Augbotswill now properly show with their blue skin and will glow red by default.
   - Medical Bots will now properly count their number of uses.
   - The window for recharging at a Repair Bot now properly updates the bio energy bar immediately.